kfrank/kfrank.github.io/_posts/2014-11-14-how-the-ux-designer-killed-design.md

 This attitude is reflected in the salary difference between [ux designers](http://www.coroflot.com/designsalaryguide/user-experience-designer/united-states) and [web designers](http://www.coroflot.com/designsalaryguide/web-designer/united-states).
 UX designers are consistently paid more even though visual designers have all the skills they need to know how to be a compentent ux designer on top of what they already practice.

+Somewhere along the way, the collective makers of the web realized the importance of ux (yay!), yet neglected advocating for visual design.
+If a website has a great experience and still looks horrible, users will still be confused.
+Prentice Mathew [observed this](https://medium.com/@prenticemathew/ux-specialists-are-killing-web-design-50b7d7607c13) when Gov.uk won the [“Design of the year award”](http://www.bbc.co.uk/news/entertainment-arts-22164715):

 *“Visual Design is still the most important pillar which supports the UX (don’t forget the the “X” stands for “Experience”) framework, and most users still evaluate the credibility of a website based solely on it’s visual appeal.”*

+##A Collaborative Web
+It’s clear we can’t neglect visual design.
+It’s just as important as user experience design in creating great websites and apps.
+Whether a team is made up of designers and developers in traditional roles or not, user experience design should not just be for ux designers.
+It should bear equal weight with all of the other roles and processes that make up creating web experiences.

+For me, that means seeking out and pushing for roles that will let me practice ux and visual design while also doing frontend development.
+For a team, it means collaborating equally between them, regardless of who is working on what.
+We’re all working towards the same goal and great ideas can come from anywhere.